redneckcatholic/sabredav-freeipa/README.md

     Member groups: accounting, human-resources
     Indirect Member users: benedict, leo, michael

-Then SabreDAV would only see the following groups:
+then SabreDAV would only see the following groups:
 `dav-access`, `accounting`, `human-resources`

 And similarly, only the members of those groups would show up as SabreDAV users: